Design and benchmarks for emulating Kondo dynamics on a quantum chip: Discussion and Outlook

 Entanglement measures, including concurrence and von Neumann entropy, mirror the trends observed in magnetization dynamics, confirming their dependence on impurity spin fluctuations.
 These results at small $N$ also qualitatively delineate the spatial extent of the Kondo cloud, where entanglement peaks at intermediate distances and diminishes beyond the effective screening length.

 This work is designed to open up the study of Floquet dynamics of correlated fermionic models, in particular impurity models, on quantum chips of the NISQ era.
 A first relevant future step would be an actual simulation on a presently available platform.
 Our numerical simulations demonstrate that 13 noiseless qubits are able to catch the most salient physical properties predicted by the analytical solution near the thermodynamic limit.
-Future work can leverage the analytical framework and numerical methods presented here to explore experimental implementations of Kondo physics on quantum hardware or study extensions like multi-impurity or multi-channel systems.
-Refining circuit designs and adopting advanced Trotterization techniques will improve accuracy and scalability, enabling deeper insights into non-equilibrium dynamics in quantum impurity systems.
+Future work can leverage the analytical framework and numerical methods presented here to explore experimental implementations of Kondo physics on quantum hardware or study extensions like multi-impurity or multi-channel systems {as an avenue for studying emergent correlated states.
+A practically important question is a careful analysis of noise.} {Some more open questions remain, particularly regarding the impact of periodic driving on Kondo screening, entanglement growth, and dynamical phase transitions.
+Additionally, the breakdown of Kondo screening under strong driving, the possibility of Floquet-induced exotic phases, and the role of impurity dynamics in topological and 2D materials remain largely unexplored.
+Quantum computing platforms offer a promising route to address these challenges, providing a scalable and controllable framework for simulating impurity models beyond classical computational limits}. {The unique possibilities of qubit-by-qubit readout and quantum state tomography promise an amount of experimental information about the above mentioned properties of the many-body state which by far exceed the limitations of any solid state platform.} Refining circuit designs and adopting advanced Trotterization techniques~\cite{BertrandAyral2024} will improve accuracy and scalability, enabling deeper insights into non-equilibrium dynamics in quantum impurity systems.